Ada is a magazine writer who has walked the Camino twice (2011 and 2018). She found it a life changing experience and a life long passion.

 Remember to bring antihistamines if you have any allergies, and don't forget your own prescription medications, and a copy of the prescriptions!

 I was very happy with my Camelbak drinking bottles, except that I had to stop and pull them out of the side pockets of my backpack every time I wanted a drink, and I could never get them back into the pockets without help or taking the pack off.
 So most of the time I ended up walking with one of the bottles in my hand.
 I stared with undisguised jealousy at the clever people who had so-called water reservoirs in their backpacks and a tube across their shoulders.
 Whenever they got thirsty they put the end of the tube into their mouth and sucked.
 Genius!
-Later, of course, I realised that my own backpack has a pocket in the back and a hole at the top, exactly for the use of water reservoirs like this.
+Later, of course, I realized that my own backpack has a pocket in the back and a hole at the top, exactly for the use of water reservoirs like this.
 Hrmf!

 Having water accessible at all times will make it easier to drink more, and prevent dehydration.
 Use whatever seems most convenient for you and that doesn't blow your budget.